-2. Assessments
+3. Assessments

 SC4 supports the concept that its students should be competent in reading comprehension, writing and math skills in order to succeed in both their college courses and their lifelong career choices.
-Recognizing the college's commitment to quality education for its students and the communities they represent, SC4 requires students enrolling in SC4 for the first time following high school graduation to complete the SC4-administered COMPASS assessment tests or submit ACT scores (valid tests are those completed within the last three years).
+Recognizing the college's commitment to quality education for its students and the communities they represent, SC4 requires students enrolling in SC4 for the first time to complete the SC4-administered COMPASS assessment tests or submit ACT scores.
 These assessments are used to develop an educational plan tailored to the skills of each student.
 Scores are used for course placement.
 A preview of the COMPASS assessment is available at http://act.org/compass/sample/index.html.
 Students are encouraged to visit the website prior to testing.